rocknRol/max7219mat/README.md

 Technically it works like a big scrolling register where the bits go through from one chip Maxim 7219 to the other adjacent.
 On Internet you can find thousands projects to do this with Arduino or Raspberry Pi using dedicated libraries.

-However to form a decent display I used four lines, but to drive every display 8x8 individually I have decided to hack them.
+However to build a decent display I decided to use  four lines, but to drive every display 8x8 individually I had to hack them.
-The modification consists in interrupting the connection Data I/O and chip selection CS signal between the various Maxim 7219 chips.
+The modification consists in interrupting the connection of two signals:  Data I/O and chip selection CS between the various Maxim 7219 chips.

 ![](https://raw.githubusercontent.com/rocknRol/max7219mat/master/img/matrix3.png)